The role of the Board is to exercise good governance in the achievement of Northern Health’s stated objectives.

 Phillip Bain was appointed to the Northern Health Board in July 2017.

-He is the former Chief Executive of Plenty Valley Community Health and has a long history in the community, vocational education and health sectors.
+He is the former Chief Executive of Plenty Valley Community Health and Your Community Health.
+He has a long history in the community, vocational education and health sectors.

-Phillip is a member of the DELWP Northern Metropolitan Partnerships and has been a longstanding Director of QIP, the national quality provider in primary care.
+Phillip is a member of the DJPR Northern Metropolitan Partnerships and is a longstanding Director of QIP, the national quality provider in primary care.
+Phillip was chair of the State Government task force into Community Health in 2018-19.

 Phillip’s professional career includes a lengthy period working with GPs in the north of Melbourne and managing the Goulburn Valley Medicare Local in central Victoria.
-He has served as a local Councilor and Mayor, was a Victorian Multicultural Commissioner, and early in his career was an adviser to a Federal Health Minister.
+He has served as a local Councilor and Mayor, and was a Victorian Multicultural Commissioner.

 Mr Peter McDonald